West London Property

 The Elizabeth line (Crossrail)

 Although the Elizabeth line does not pass directly through the VNEB regeneration zone, journey times will be shortened between Vauxhall, Heathrow, Canary Wharf and other locations.
-Residents of our Keybridge development in Vauxhall can expect to benefit from the Elizabeth line service once it's up and running in 2019.
+Residents of our Keybridge development in Vauxhall benefits from the Elizabeth line service.

 With many popular parks, open spaces and riverside walks, living in west London gives you access to a healthy and active lifestyle.